nightcrawcode/fightinggame/README.md

 # fighting game

-this is a radom fighting game i made on RPG maker
+this is a random fighting game i made on RPG maker

+if you reading this,
+you just saw this